Welcome to the Wiki of the OpenVT Platform!

 - Learn about the Gitlab server and where to find documentation: OpenVT Gitlab

 By default, SSH is the recommended method for secure git actions on OpenVT (see getting started section for how to operate SSH in Linux and Windows).
+The reason that we prefer this method is that it allows painless use of submodules (see below).
+However, git actions can also be performed via SSL, which does not require creating an SSH key first.

 Pulling one project into another: Submodules